Last updated: December 2022

 Pedalsure’s third party liability insurance

-Third party liability insurance is an optional addition to our polices that we highly recommend if you ride on a daily basis.
+Third party liability insurance is an optional addition to our polices that is sensible to consider if you ride on a daily basis.
 It provides cover against damage to persons or property when you are the one who is at fault.
-Our policies offer our customers the choice of up to one million pounds in liability cover.
+Our policies offer our customers the choice of up to £1 million in liability cover.
 It pays to be with Pedalsure when it comes to third party liability insurance as it’s not always granted by other cycling organisations that you may be part of, such as British Cycling.

-We covered this issue comprehensively in: Do Cyclists Need To Have Third-Party Liability Insurance?
+- We cover this issue comprehensively in: Do Cyclists Need To Have Third-Party Liability Insurance?

 What we cover